albenoit/DeepLearningTools/README.md

 # Optimized GPU based packages:
 Have a try with containers to get an off-the-shelf system ready to run on NVIDIA GPUs.
-Install the Tensorflow docker container avaiable at https://www.nvidia.com/en-us/gpu-cloud/containers/ .
+Install the Tensorflow docker container available at https://www.nvidia.com/en-us/gpu-cloud/containers/ .
 Recommendation : use singularity to use it more easily on laptops, desktops and  HPC, checkout there : https://sylabs.io/
 ## Notes on singularity:
 ### install singularity (as root) :